fommil/fpmortals/manuscript/main-text.md

 But, if we call `reddis <- getFromReddis(key)` in a `for`, it will short-circuit when it is `None`.
-What we need to do is to wrap the result in *another* monadic thing.
+What we need to do is to wrap the result in *another* for-comprehendable thing.
 We'll use a `Future` to make a point

 {lang="text"}
 ~~~~~~~~